Last Updated on July 12, 2024

 Starting any project from a scratch can be frightening.
 Blank pages are scary for writers, as well as empty canvases for painters.
 Software developers are in a similar situation when they are setting up projects on GitHub.
 But there is an answer to this problem, it’s Repository Templates.

 The usage of Repository Templates is especially beneficial when you create the same projects a number of times or work in a big team.
-Repository Templates is a GitHub feature released in June 2019, which makes work with GitHub more efficient and enjoyable.
-In this article, you will learn how to use and create GitHub repositories to help you with your daily tasks.
+Repository Templates is a GitHub feature released in June 2019, and since then it has been making workflow more efficient and enjoyable.
+Why?
+Once created custom templates within your organization, you can simply select template repository instead of configuring a new one.
+In this article, you will learn how to use and create templates to help you with your daily tasks.

 GitHub templates

 There are more than just repos templates that could help you jump-start any GitHub static page project.
-They are:
+Using them in GitHub repositories, for example, you can streamline development and collaboration processes, standardize production workflows, and encourage collaboration and maintainability.

 • Issue template, which is an ability to create the template of the structure of every new issue